 As you are building your blog you will need to be conscious of, and implement, search engine optimization.

 The whole point of building a blog of any kind is to get people to read it.

 Without the correct SEO in place your blog will not reach the first page of search engines and therefore get traffic.

-Quality Content + Traffic = Revenue is the key to affiliate marketing.
+Quality Content + Traffic = Revenue, is the key.